 I had a lot of trouble, as a child, with my mother's devotion to Mary.
 This was because I was being educated to pray only to God the Father, God the Son (Jesus), and God the Holy Spirit, which left no room for praying to Mary or to angels and the tens of thousands of saints.
 If you believe in God, and that God will answer your prayers, why would you pray to anyone else?

 Despite the first commandment, I was still being encouraged to pray to Mary and the saints.
 Afterall, my name IS Mary-Claire!!!
-And, I have developed my own deep love for Our Blessed Lady, Mary.
+And, since, I have developed my own deep love for Our Blessed Lady, Mary.

 When I was a kid, Mum would pull me aside at church, to teach me about the symbols being used in Mass, Novena and other Catholic proceedings.
 When we attend a funeral, we place the symbols of a person's life upon their coffin, which include a white cloth to represent their Baptism, and a Bible to represent their life of faith.